Lemmings is PSPACE-complete: -Complete Instances

-It is easy to see that any directed graph can be embedded in the plane by suitably arranging copies of the four gadgets in Figure~\ref{f2} and their vertically symmetric equivalents, provided that \emph{forks} are implemented.
-This is done with the \emph{selector gadget} in Figure~\ref{f3a}.
-The lemming enters from the left, and then the player may redirect it to any of the three exits on the right.
-Each $4\times 4$ square with gray parallel lines is a permeable block, positioned in such a way that a Builder can lay a single step of a stairway (indicated by a dashed rectangle in Figure~\ref{f3a}), climb on it, and then immediately become a Basher to stop building further steps and proceed to the right as a Walker.
-Moreover, if a step is already present when the lemming arrives, it can be removed by assigning a Basher skill right before the lemming climbs on it.
-This will cause the lemming to excavate precisely the 6-cell step with one stroke (refer to Figure~\ref{f1c}) and then fall down.
-Any other way of assigning skills is either ineffective, or deadly, or prevents lower areas to be reached (which never helps the lemming reach its final goal).
+It is easy to see that any directed graph can be embedded in the plane by suitably arranging copies of the five gadgets in Figure~\ref{f2} and their mirror images, provided that paths can also be forked and merged together.
+Two paths can be merged via a gadget similar to the one in Figure~\ref{f2b}: it is sufficient to extend the bottom platform toward the left, and lower the deadly zones that are in the way.
+Forks are implemented via the gadget in Figure~\ref{ffa}.
+The lemming enters from the left, and then the player may direct it to any of the two exits on the right.
+The deadly zones are the only permeable blocks (recall that all non-deadly blocks are made of steel in our construction), and they are positioned in such a way that a Builder can lay a single brick of a stairway (Figure~\ref{ffb}), climb on it, and then immediately become a Basher to stop laying further bricks (Figure~\ref{ffc}) and proceed to the right as a Walker (Figure~\ref{ffd}).
+Moreover, if a brick is already present when the lemming arrives, it can be removed by assigning a Basher skill right before the lemming climbs on it.
+This will cause the lemming to excavate precisely the 6-cell brick with one stroke (Figure~\ref{ffe}) and then fall down and proceed to the right as a Walker (Figure~\ref{fff}).
+Any other way of assigning skills is either ineffective, or deadly, or prevents the lower area from being reached, which never helps the lemming reach its final goal.

-Finally, we need doors, which are areas that can be traversed by the avatar if and only if they are \emph{open}.
-For each door, there are exactly two pressure plates located somewhere in the level, which open and close the door, respectively.
-Pressure plates are activated whenever the avatar traverses them, but we observe that the proof of~\cite[Metatheorem~2.c]{viglietta} keeps working even if the pressure plates that open doors are implemented as \emph{switches}, i.e., the avatar is not forced to activate them upon traversal, but may or may not do it, at the player's will.
-Indeed, opening a door has the only effect of extending the set of locations that can be reached by the avatar, so it is never \qq{wrong} to do it as soon as possible.

-Our \emph{door gadget} is depicted in Figure~\ref{f3b}, where the door is considered open if and only if the central dashed rectangle is made of empty cells.
-A pressure plate is implemented \qq{indirectly,} as a path that starts from the location that should contain it, reaches the corresponding door gadget from the proper direction, and then leads back to where it started.
-The two locations marked with a letter A (respectively, B) are connected to the pressure plate that closes (respectively, opens) the door.
+The stand-alone door implementation is depicted in Figure~\ref{fda}, where the door is considered open if and only if the central dashed rectangle is made of empty cells.
+The picture shows the locations where the traverse, open, and close paths are connected to the gadget, and the possible trails of the avatar's pin.
+A one-way path (not shown in the picture) is also attached after each of the three paths, to prevent the lemming from entering the gadget from the wrong direction.